 Determining your Financial Year End

-It is not uncommon for new business owners, or entrepreneurs to set their FYE at 31st December.
+As such, it is not uncommon for new business owners, or entrepreneurs to set their FYE at 31st December.
 After all, it is the classic text-book example given and most read about.

 - Add 1 year to your incorporation date